DylanLawless/rl2025lawless/README.md

 For an introduction into this topic see:

-* **THIS ONE IF YOU HAVE LOTS OF TIME** Reinforcement Learning: An Introduction.
+* **THIS ONE IF YOU HAVE LOTS OF TIME:** Reinforcement Learning: An Introduction.
 Richard S. Sutton and Andrew G. Barto, Second Edition MIT Press, Cambridge, MA, 2018. <http://incompleteideas.net/book/RLbook2020.pdf#page=78>
 * A. G. Barto, R. S. Sutton and C. W. Anderson, "Neuronlike adaptive elements that can solve difficult learning control problems," in IEEE Transactions on Systems, Man, and Cybernetics, vol. SMC-13, no. 5, pp. 834-846, Sept.-Oct.
 1983, doi: 10.1109/TSMC.1983.6313077 <https://ieeexplore.ieee.org/document/6313077>
-* **THIS ONE IF YOU HAVE NO TIME** A. G. Barto, R. S. Sutton and C. W. Anderson, "Looking Back on the Actor–Critic Architecture," in IEEE Transactions on Systems, Man, and Cybernetics: Systems, vol. 51, no. 1, pp. 40-50, Jan.
+* **THIS ONE IF YOU HAVE NO TIME:** A. G. Barto, R. S. Sutton and C. W. Anderson, "Looking Back on the Actor–Critic Architecture," in IEEE Transactions on Systems, Man, and Cybernetics: Systems, vol. 51, no. 1, pp. 40-50, Jan.
 2021, doi: 10.1109/TSMC.2020.3041775 <https://ieeexplore.ieee.org/document/9306925>.
 * An example of Classic Control environments can be [read on gymnasium](https://gymnasium.farama.org/environments/classic_control/cart_pole/), the Python-based API standard for reinforcement which came out of OpenAI's Gym.

 <table>